sigstore/sigstore-blog/content/announcing-sigstore-python-20.md

   Additionally, sigstore-python now comes with an initial baked-in copy of the trust bundle, to ease bootstrapping (and offline verification).

+## Exciting user: CPython

+We've been overjoyed to see both developers and end users join the Sigstore ecosystem through sigstore-python!

+As part of this announcement, we wanted to highlight the hard work of [Seth Larson] to prepare the CPython release process for sigstore-python 2.0:
+[Seth backfilled old signatures into the new bundle format] and updated [the documentation on python.org]

 ## Up next

 This 2.0 release of sigstore-python is filled with internal changes that